playcanvas/developer.playcanvas.com/content/en/user-manual/designer/editor-api.md

 It is possible to add extra functionality to the Editor and create custom interfaces such as adding buttons.
 This can be done via a number of ways such as browser extensions or [user scripts][user-scripts].

-User scripts is more accessible out of the two which allows you to run custom code on top of the Editor.
+User scripts is the more accessible out of the two which allows you to run custom code on top of the Editor.

 Below we have an example where a button has been added to the [Viewport][viewport] to generate and random place boxes into the scene.